15 Common Website Errors Many Businesses Make!

 - Do think like a business owner.

-A successful web designer needs to think like a business owner as well as an artist.
-This focus will help you view the website with your business strategy in mind.
+A successful web designer needs to think like a business owner and artist.
+This focus will help you view the website with your business strategy.
 Critical evaluation will help you create a well-designed site that meets user expectations and supports your business objectives.

 - Don’t go for the cheapest option.